 Table E4 provides the annual transition probabilities between each of the alive health states.
-These estimates were from a recent analysis of AD progression using data from beta-amyloid positive individuals in the National Alzheimer's Coordinating Center database.114 Due to differences in age and sex (two characteristics that influence mortality) between the sample from the National Alzheimer's Coordinating Center and our baseline population characteristics described above, we calculated probabilities of transitioning to each health state conditioned on if an individual was alive.
-The calculation of these conditional probabilities normalizes the annual transition probabilities reported in Table E4. are the conditional probabilities and will be applied given the individual does not die in the model cycle.
+These estimates were from a recent analysis of AD progression using data from beta-amyloid positive individuals in the National Alzheimer's Coordinating Center database.
+Due to differences in age and sex (two characteristics that influence mortality) between the sample from the National Alzheimer's Coordinating Center and our baseline population characteristics described above, we calculated probabilities of transitioning to each health state conditioned on if an individual was alive.
+The calculation of these conditional probabilities normalizes the annual transition probabilities to be applied to our modeled population.
+The annual transition probabilities reported in Table E4. are the conditional probabilities and will be applied given the individual does not die in the model cycle.